Fact-checked by the SnapMessages editorial team

 “There is an inverse relationship between things on your mind and those things getting done.”

 In practical terms: Todoist’s quick-add shortcut (available on desktop via a global keyboard shortcut) and TickTick’s widget both allow task entry without launching the full app.
-If you use an iPhone, pairing this with iPhone Shortcuts to automate repetitive task-entry flows cuts setup friction further.
+Pairing either with a dedicated shortcut flow on iPhone or Android cuts setup friction further.
 The feature is free in most apps, and most users never turn it on.

 Do Built-In Priority Systems Change How You Work?